There is understandable confusion about Tai Chi terms and names. Much of this is due to the various ways Chinese terms are written in English.

 It is pronounced “Chee” and not to be confused with the name, T’ai Chi, “Tie Jee.”

 Unfortunately, some sources confuse the two and claim that the name includes the energy word, but it does not.
-Also, I’ve seen some online sources who claim that the name is pronounced “Tie Chee”, but this is not correct.
+Also, I’ve seen some online sources which claim that the name is pronounced “Tie Chee”, but this is not correct.

 The vital energy in Pinyin: